pychop: Emulating Low-Precision Arithmetic in Numerical Methods and Neural Networks: The pychop library

 The STE operates by treating a non-differentiable function as differentiable during backward propagation.
 In the forward pass, it applies the intended discrete transformation, such as rounding a continuous value.
 In the backward pass, rather than using the operation’s true gradient—typically zero or undefined—it directly propagates the gradient from subsequent layers to preceding ones, bypassing the discrete step.
 This approximation allows gradient-based optimization to proceed, expanding the range of trainable neural architectures.

-The \texttt{Pychop} framework integrates an STE module to support quantization seamlessly, enabling the neural network to adapt and learn despite the presence of discrete operations.
-Specifically, STE is leveraged to round activations to integer values during the forward pass while permitting gradients to propagate through during the backward pass as if the rounding operation had not occurred.
-This approach effectively reconciles the challenges posed by non-differentiable quantization, ensuring robust training of quantized neural networks.
+{The \texttt{pychop} framework integrates STE modules to support quantization-aware training.
+Specifically, \texttt{ChopSTE}, \texttt{ChopfSTE}, \texttt{ChopiSTE}, and the quantized layer wrappers apply the intended floating-point, fixed-point, or integer quantization in the forward pass while permitting gradients to propagate through during the backward pass as if the quantization operation had not occurred.
+This approach effectively reconciles the challenges posed by non-differentiable quantization, ensuring robust training of quantized neural networks.}